Fight for your Man

 Celebrities have it tough when it comes to maintaining other, platonic relationships within the sphere of married life.
 Such relationships have a way of either blowing out of proportion or being taken advantage of.
 David and Victoria Beckham are prime examples of a couple both pulling in the same direction to get themselves free and clear of the many scandals they faced.
 Through all the nightmares, it was Victoria that took a firm stand to fight for her man.
 When the Rebecca Loos scandal broke, Victoria reportedly contacted Loos, "warning her to back off," according to a story published by News of the World, a news publication that later settled out of court with the Beckhams on several counts.

-Victoria Adams (Posh Spice) and David Beckham the Manchester United footballer leave the Hotel near Crewe today (Sunday) where the announcement of their future wedding was made.
+celebrity couples in a long-distance relationship Victoria Adams (Posh Spice) and David Beckham the Manchester United footballer leave the Hotel near Crewe today (Sunday) where the announcement of their future wedding was made.
 (Photo by John Giles - PA Images/PA Images via Getty Images)

 What's relevant here is that Victoria appears to have done everything in her power to keep the family intact, including moving the family several times so they could be physically together when possible.
 Beckham did his bit, too, obviously, but it's clear from the many stories and reports that Victoria was steadfast and willing to fight tooth and nail to keep her man.